Icenium/icenium-cli/README.md

 * You can debug your code with the built-in debug tools in the device simulator on Windows systems.
 * You can debug your code with the built-in debug tools in the device simulator on OS X systems.
 * You can debug your iOS and Android apps while running on connected iOS and Android devices on Windows systems.
+* You can debug your iOS and Android apps while running on connected iOS and Android devices on OS X systems.
 * You can manage certificates and provisioning profiles for code signing iOS apps.
 * You can manage certificates for code signing Android apps.
 * You can configure the project properties for your project.